 In fiscal year 2007, the net state appropriation increased \$52.7 million over fiscal year 2006 amounts.
 This increase is attributed to the state funding of collective bargaining agreements, increased state fringe benefit support as well as an increase for general operations.
 The fiscal year 2008 state budget passed in July of 2007 included an increase of approximately 2.8% to the University's base state appropriation.
 The University has also received approximately \$15 million of supplemental appropriations from the state in FY08 to fund recently settled collective bargaining agreements.
 The fiscal year 2009 budget filed by Governor Deval Patrick would increase the University's base state appropriation by 1.2% over the FY2008 amounts including the collective bargaining funds.
-This is the first step in the fiscal year 2009 state budget process.
-Governor Patrick has filed a 10-year, \$2 billion higher education bond bill that calls for \$1 billion for large scale capital improvements at the five University campuses.
-The Governor and Legislature are considering a 10-year life sciences bill that will assist the Commonwealth in increasing its competitive position in the life sciences.
-The proposed legislation would provide \$500 million of capital funding and \$25 million annually for the Massachusetts Life Sciences Center to award grants to universities and other ventures to stimulate this important industry.
-It is anticipated that some portion of this funding, possibly as much as \$250 million, will be used to support University life sciences research facilities improvements and programs including a major research complex at the University of Massachusetts Medical School in Worcester.
-The research complex would include the Massachusetts Stem Cell Bank, which will be the world's largest repository of new stem cell lines available to all sectors, both public and private, of the life sciences sector and facilities supporting groundbreaking RNAi and gene therapy research.
+Subsequently both the House and the Senate have passed versions of the FY2009 state budget proposing increases for the University of 1.9% and 2.4% respectively.
+The final budget for the fiscal year beginning June 30, 2008 will require a reconciliation of these proposals by the House and the Senate in the coming weeks.
+In addition, Governor Patrick has filed a 10-year, \$2 billion higher education bond bill that calls for \$1 billion for large scale capital improvements at the five University campuses.
+A major state effort to assist the Commonwealth in increasing its competitive position in the life sciences was recently signed by the Governor and passed into law.
+The legislation will provide \$500 million of capital funding over ten years and \$25 million annually for the Massachusetts Life Sciences Center to award grants to universities and other ventures to stimulate this important industry.
+It is anticipated that some portion of this funding, possibly as much as \$250 million, will be used to support University life sciences research facilities improvements and programs including a major research complex at the University of Massachusetts Medical School in Worcester, a major research facility at the Amherst campus and significant capital investments in collaborative research facilities and programs involving the Boston, Dartmouth and Lowell campuses.
+The Medical School research complex would include the Massachusetts Stem Cell Bank, which will be the world's largest repository of new stem cell lines available to all sectors, both public and private, of the life sciences sector and facilities supporting groundbreaking RNAi and gene therapy research.